Skip to main content

 Frequently Asked Questions: US Taxes in Singapore

-How are my CPF contributions treated for US taxes?
+How are CPF contributions treated for US tax purposes?

-Do I owe US tax on Singapore investment gains?
+Do I owe US tax on Singapore investment gains even though Singapore has 0% capital gains tax?

 Related Country Guides